ManosKelig/TriviaFight-Web-Based-Quiz-Game/readme.md

  This is the main back-end logic behind TriviaFight.
 It is a Python app that utilizes the Flask framework to organize the different HTML pages of the app (listed below).
 As mentioned before, important information (such as player names, number of questions etc) along with API data (questions and options) are stored in flask "Sessions" which are set up to use local storage in the filesystem.
 As a flask app, the application also needs a secret key which can be found in the ".env" file and the values are passed into the app with the use of the "dotenv" library.
 Finally, the API calls are handled through the "Requests" library.

 ### layout.html
  This is the HTML template on which the rest of the pages are built.
 It utilizes Jinja syntax so that the rest of the pages can be rendered when called upon.
-It utilizes responsive design (insert code) and it introduces the Bootstrap 5 framework (code).
+It utilizes responsive design and it introduces the Bootstrap 5 framework.

 ### index.html
  This is the main menu page of TriviaFight.
 It includes the Play, Instructions and Options buttons.
 Also, the error messages from other pages of the app are displayed here at the bottom of the page through flask alerts.
 At any point (as with the other pages as well) the user can click on the TriviaFight logo to return to the main screen.